James Morton (baker): Post-Bake Off baking activities

 Morton has amassed a large following on Twitter and Instagram and founded a popular baking blog.
-He began wrote a regular column in the "7 Days" supplement of the Sunday Mail newspaper from 2013 to 2018.
+He wrote a regular column in the "7 Days" supplement of the Sunday Mail newspaper from 2013 to 2018.
 He regularly composes comment and recipes for a wide variety of online and print publications.
 He has been a guest celebrity on numerous television shows, including Sunday Brunch and Big Fat Quiz of the Year.
 In October 2013, he was a guest presenter on RBS: Finding Scotland's Real Heroes and has toured Scotland with his bread demonstration shows "James Morton Kneads to Raise Some Dough" and "James Morton’s Stollen Christmas", taking them to large festivals such as Dundee Flower and Food Festival and the Edinburgh Festival Fringe.

 He released his first book, Brilliant Bread, in August 2013, published by Ebury Publishing.
 It received a nomination for the best cookbook at the 2013 André Simon Awards and winning the Guild of Food Writers Award 2014 for best cookbook.
 His second book, How Baking Works (and what to do when it doesn't), was released on 12 March 2015.
 In 2019, he wrote another book on baking Super Sourdough.

 Morton also wrote books outside of baking.
 Brew: The Foolproof Guide to Making World-Class Beer at Home was published in 2016.
 His home brews won national awards – his Oatmeal Extra Pale being brewed by Dark Star Brewing Company in 2014 and Skeleton Blues by Stewart Brewing in 2015.

 In 2019, he co-wrote Shetland: Cooking on the Edge of the World with his father, Tom Morton.
 This book about the food and life on the Scottish islands he grew up in received critical acclaim, being shortlisted for the Andre Simon Food Book 2019, the Edward Stanford Travel Food & Drink Book 2019 and the Fortnum and Mason Cookery Book 2019.
 However, the book was criticised by the some over what they perceived as a negative portrayal of some islanders.

 Medicine

-As well as his career as a baker, Morton graduated from the University of Glasgow with a degree in medicine and has begun work as a junior doctor in the NHS.
+Besides baking, Morton graduated from the University of Glasgow with a degree in medicine and began work as a junior doctor in the NHS.